artanzand/GAN_fake_houses/README.md

 ## Objective

 This project aims to implement a Generative Adversarial Networks (GANs) model to create synthetic thumbnail images of the exterior of houses that mimic real training images.
-This was a real world problem for Realtor.com who did a capstone project in partnership with UBC Master of Data Science program 2 years ago.
+This was a real-world problem for Realtor.com who did a capstone project in partnership with UBC Master of Data Science program 2 years ago.
 Our target was to recreate the results and simulate the problem by creating our own house images [dataset](https://www.kaggle.com/ramiromep/house-thumbnail) in two weeks rather than the original capstone timeline of two months.

 GANs modelling is a difficult task since it is computationally expensive and requires GPU-accelerated frameworks to be trained.
-Also GANs require tipically thousands of training images to produce a high-quality model.
-In this project, [Pytorch](https://pytorch.org/) deep learning framework we will be used to train the models and the calculations will be performed using GPU.
+Also, GANs require typically thousands of training images to produce a high-quality model.
+In this project, [PyTorch](https://pytorch.org/) deep learning framework we will be used to train the models and the calculations will be performed using GPU.

-The [House prices SoCal](https://www.kaggle.com/ted8080/house-prices-and-images-socal) is the base dataset used for this project, but due to low image count and poor quality of input data, additional webscrapping of house images was performed to increase the number of images in the dataset and improve their quality.
+The [House prices SoCal](https://www.kaggle.com/ted8080/house-prices-and-images-socal) is the base dataset used for this project, but due to low image count and poor quality of input data, additional web scraping of house images was performed to increase the number of images in the dataset and improve their quality.

 In the following visualizations the real input images are presented and below that an animation with the synthetic images produced by the GAN model: